avinashbn2/json-rule-editor/README.md

 5. [More examples in Decisions](https://vinzdeveloper.github.io/json-rule-editor/docs/decisions.html)
 6. [Advanced examples](https://vinzdeveloper.github.io/json-rule-editor/docs/advanced.html)

-### Project specific documentation
+# Project specific documentation

-##### Configuration
+### Configuration

-`/src/constants` includes json configuration of attributes, data-types, operators, options (dropdown options for multivalued attributes) and yield types
+`/src/constants` includes json configuration of attributes, data-types, operators, options ( options for multivalued attributes) and yield types

 `/reducers/ruleset-reducer/` includes the core actions for performing CRUD operations on rulesets

+`/utils/` includes utitlity functions and helpers which are used for transformations

+### Ruleset

+`/src/containers/ruleset/ruleset-container.js` - Container component of all the tabs (Fields, Tests, Generate, Validate, Push )

+for adding/updating/deleting rulesets redux actions are present in the `src/reducers/ruleset-reducer.js`

+### Tests

+`/src/components/test-runner/index.js` includes logic related to test runner `/src/components/test-runner/test-cases.js` view for test cases

+for adding/updating/deleting tests redux actions are present in the `src/reducers/testcase-reducer.js`

+### Validations

+`/src/components/validate/validate-rules.js`- includes the validation logic

+`/src/validations/validate-rules.js`- includes functions for calling engine function which is used to get the success/failed test results

+### Core Engine

+`/src/engine` includes core lib functions which are used to create the facts, conditions, operators etc based on the configurations any modification need for core logic changes needs to be done here